 While other deficiencies may not be easily visible, zinc deficiency problems often present in ways that are readily seen. zinc deficiency is bleaching of the coat and red ends on black manes and tails.
 This is typically blamed on sun exposure, which is true, but horses with adequate levels of melanin will not experience these changes.
-Melanin is the pigment that gives skin and hair its color.
+Melanin is the pigment that gives skin and hair its colour.
 Melanin also protects against UV radiation and chemical damage.
-Copper (all colors) and zinc in combination with copper (darker colors) are essential for the production of generous amounts of melanin.
+Copper (all colours) and zinc in combination with copper (darker colours) are essential for the production of generous amounts of melanin.

-Hoof quality also suffers with copper and zinc deficiency.
+Hoof quality also suffers from copper and zinc deficiency.
 Deficiencies of either copper or zinc have been linked to:

 - Soft feet